-Mild symptoms are treated with topical corticosteroids (eg, 0.1% triamcinolone acetonide cream up to 6 times/day).
-Rarely, more severe symptoms require systemic corticosteroids (eg, prednisone 40 mg po once/day, tapered as tolerated).
+Mild symptoms are treated with topical corticosteroids (eg, 0.1% triamcinolone acetonide cream up to 6 times a day).
+Rarely, more severe symptoms require systemic corticosteroids (eg, prednisone 40 mg orally once a day, tapered as tolerated).
 Short courses of systemic corticosteroids given late in pregnancy do not seem to have adverse effects on the fetus.

 Nonsedating oral antihistamines can also be used to relieve pruritus.